Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

-\textbf{Model scalability.} In Figure \ref{fig:plot} (B), we find that increasing the model scale yields marginal performance gain in the traditional paradigm.
-This lack of scalability, in contrast to the notable performance boost seen with larger models in vision tasks~\cite{he2016deep,dosovitskiy2020image,liu2021swin}, is likely due to the limited diversity and volume of data in each individual dataset.
+\textbf{Model scalability.} In Figure \ref{fig:plot} (B), we find that, in contrast to neural scaling law~\cite{kaplan2020scaling,he2016deep,dosovitskiy2020image,liu2021swin}, increasing the model scale yields marginal performance gain in the traditional paradigm due to limited size and diversity of individual dataset.
 The limited data from the same distribution cannot fully utilize the larger model's capacity, potentially leading to overfitting.
-Contrastingly, the universal paradigm shifts this dynamic, with an increased backbone scale for Hermes leading to a remarkable performance gain.
+On the contrary, the universal paradigm shifts this dynamic, with an increased backbone scale for Hermes leading to a remarkable performance gain.
 This finding suggests the proposed universal paradigm's ability to harness the potential of larger models with diverse data and tasks.
-It enables the further training of large-scale medical imaging models, as opposed to traditional paradigms with a difficulty to scale up models.
+This approach paves the way for training large-scale models in medical imaging, a feat that is challenging under traditional training paradigms.